hatanvir/Easy-Internet-Connection-Checker/README.md

 # Easy-Internet-Connection-Checker

 This is a simple internet connection checker library.
-Made with java.
+Made with java and kotlin.
 Actually, I have made this for my daily use.
 This will help me to avoid too much boilerplate code.

 ## Install